Green & Clean: Sustainable Wineries in the Napa Valley

 January 17, 2019

-The Napa Valley is just 30 miles long and 5 miles wide, but at last count it was home to nearly 500 wineries.
-Fortunately, most of these are committed to sustainable winemaking: More than 65 percent of Napa Valley Vintners’ members participate in the Napa Green Certified Land and/or Napa Green Certified Winery programs, and more than 40 wineries have comprehensive Soil-to-Bottle certification in both.
+The Napa Valley is just 35 miles long and 5 miles wide, but we're home to more than 400 wineries.
+Fortunately, most of these are committed to sustainable winemaking.
+More than 65 percent of Napa Valley Vintners’ members participate in the Napa Green Certified Land and/or Napa Green Certified Winery programs, and more than 40 wineries have comprehensive Soil-to-Bottle certification in both.
 Over 55 percent (more than 24,000 acres) of Napa Valley’s vineyard acreage is certified Napa Green Land.
 It’s clear that our vintners are committed stewards of the land and its resources for future generations of winemakers.

 According to Wine Spectator magazine, “sustainable” refers to a wide array of practices that are not only ecologically sound, but also economically viable and socially responsible.
 Within this general classification, there are several options: